madgicaltechdom/playwrightdemo/README.md

 A: See the [Prompt for Adding a New Feature](#prompt-for-adding-a-new-feature) and [Prompt Example for Checkout Feature](#prompt-example-for-checkout-feature) sections for templates and best practices.

 ---

+**Q: How were many of these tests and best practices generated or refactored?**
+A: We used Playwright MCP (Microsoft CodePilot) for AI-assisted test generation, refactoring, and debugging, ensuring rapid and consistent adoption of best practices.
+You can use **Cursor**, **Windsurf**, or any compatible tool that supports MCP for similar workflows.